fastly/compute-starter-kit-rust-fanout/README.md

 For each call, the app is actually invoked twice.

 1. Initially, a client request arrives at the app without having been routed through the Fanout proxy yet.
 The app checks for this via the presence of a `Grip-Sig` header.
-If that header is not present, the app calls `req.upgrade_websocket("self")` and exits.
-This tells the subsystem that the connection should be routed through Fanout.
-Despite the name of this function, it is used for both WebSocket requests and HTTP requests controlled by GRIP.
+If that header is not present, the app calls `req.handoff_fanout("self")` and exits.
+This tells the subsystem that the connection should be routed through Fanout, and is used for HTTP requests controlled by GRIP.

 2. Since `self` refers to the same app, a second request is made to the same app, this time coming through Fanout.
 The app checks for this, and then handles the request accordingly (in `handle()`).